-International Designated Sites:
+Internationally Designated Sites:

 Internationally designated sites of biodiversity conservation, including the Natura 2000 designations of Special Areas of Conservation (SAC), Special Protection Areas (SPA) and Ramsar Sites will be afforded the highest levels of protection.
-Development which would adversely affect or harm the integrity of such sites shall be resisted unless an overwhelming need for the development or vital national interest can be demonstrated.
+Development which would adversely affect or harm the integrity of such sites shall be resisted unless an overwhelming need for the development or vital national interest can be demonstrated, and no alternative sites are available, subject to mitigation.
 Proposals which may have an impact upon a Natura 2000 site must be accompanied by a Habitats Regulation Assessment (HRA).
 Any site subject to a HRA will not be subject to the presumption in favour of sustainable development.

-National Designated Sites:
+Nationally Designated Sites:

 Nationally designated sites such as Sites of Special Scientific Interest (SSSI) will be strictly protected from new development.
-Any proposal which would adversely impact upon the scientific interest of the site will be resisted, unless an overwhelming socio-economic need for the development or pressing national interest can be demonstrated.
+Any proposal which would adversely impact upon the scientific interest of the site will be resisted, unless an overwhelming socio-economic need for the development or pressing national interest can be demonstrated, subject to mitigation.

-Local Designated Sites:
+Locally Designated Sites: